(This story has been updated to clarify that the lawsuit has not received class action status yet but it has been requested.)

-One of the biggest names in cannabis retail, California-based MedMen, is facing a class action lawsuit from former employees that allege multiple labor law violations.
+One of the biggest names in cannabis retail, California-based MedMen, is facing a potential class action lawsuit from former employees that allege multiple labor law violations.

 Filed Nov.
 16 in California Superior Court in Los Angeles County, the suit alleges – among other things – that two MedMen subsidiaries, Manlin I and DT Fund II Group, failed to: